0awawa0/0awawa0/README.md

 My name is Alexander Pozdniakov, 24 y.o.
 I am a mobile developer.
 Mostly work with Android but also have a bit of an experience in iOS development.

 ### Education
-Bachelor's degree in Information Security from Donetsk National University.
+Master's degree in Information Security from Donetsk National University.

 ### Work experience: